 Local traditions & rules

-- Service is almost always at the table, even in places that look like British pubs.
+- Service is almost always at the table, often even in places that look like British pubs.
 (Learn the rules for ordering and paying for food and drink)

 - If you’re drinking alcohol, particularly with locals, you’ll want to know how to behave before taking that first sip.
-(Learn the rules for saying “cheers” – it’s a ritual).
+(Discover how you say “cheers”: it’s a ritual)

 Shopping in Vienna

 (Part of the Golden quarter luxury shopping area)

 Like any affluent capital city, Vienna bursts with shopping opportunities.